SmokinCaterpillar/pypet/doc/source/tutorial.rst

 This will return a dictionary of lists of the same length and all combinations of the parameters.

-Here is our exploration, we try dimensionless currents ``I`` ranging from 0 to 1.01 in steps of 0.01 for three different refractory periods ``tau_ref``:
+Here is our exploration, we try unitless currents :math:`I` ranging from 0 to 1.01 in steps of 0.01 for three different refractory periods :math:`\tau_{ref}`:

 .. code-block:: python